conduitxyz/ronin-migration-reth-docker/README.md

 If your snapshot or backup extracts into `DATADIR/mnt/...`, flatten it so the contents of `mnt` become the direct children of `DATADIR`.
 Reth should see `DATADIR/db/mdbx.dat`, not `DATADIR/mnt/db/mdbx.dat`.

+If there is no snapshot available, remove lines 34-37 in download-snapshot.sh

 ## Rolling your own
 If you'd like to roll your own images, the appropriate files will be available under: